stevej2/Junit5-docker-demo/README.md

 - **ContainerStartedBeforeEachTestMethod_ParallelTest**
 This Class starts a new container, before each test method is executed, however this class executes all tests in parallel. e.g. 2 tests each with a 10 second sleep, complete in 13 seconds.

+All containers are removed when no longer required, after each test/class or suite.